The Best DIY hacks to keep your kitchen on trend in 2025

 Vintage

 It’s fair to say that the trend for adding freestanding areas to a kitchen springs from a resurgence of all things vintage.
-So if you don’t want to alter the structure of your kitchen, bringing in vintage accessories is a great idea.
-For 2021, coloured glass is making a comeback in tableware, and copper pans and utensils are a growing trend in cookware.
-Whether you use these things or just have them on display is entirely your call!
+If you want to keep your kitchen on trend in 2025, consider incorporating vintage accessories without altering your kitchen’s structure.
+For example, coloured glass is making a comeback in tableware, and copper pans and utensils are emerging trends in cookware.
+Whether you use these items or simply display them is entirely your call.

 Marble

-Basically, anything marble or marble effect is bang on 2021.
+Anything marble or marble effect is bang on 2025.
 Of course, as marble connoisseurs, we extol the virtue of quality over quantity.
-So if a budget is limited, go for a smaller quantity of authentic marble over going the whole hog on marble effect.
-Don’t forget that this material is super durable as well as beautiful, so it’ll last a long time and offer long lasting value.
+So, if a budget is limited, go for a smaller quantity of authentic marble over going the whole hog on a marble effect.
+Don’t forget that this material is super durable as well as beautiful, so it’ll last a long time and offer long-lasting value.

 Splashbacks

-A statement splashback is a huge tick for so many 2021 kitchen trends.
+A statement splashback is a huge tick for so many 2025 kitchen trends.
 And you don’t need to refit your kitchen to do it!
-Go for a marble slap splashback across the whole stretch of counter top.
+Go for a marble slap splashback across the whole stretch of the countertop.
 This will create texture, contrast and elegance all in one easy step!

 Counters